Corncycle/burrowssccs/README.md

 # burrowssccs

-A softcore CS script for The Kingdom of Loathing built with [create-kolmafia-script](https://socket.dev/npm/package/create-kolmafia-script)
+A personal softcore CS script for The Kingdom of Loathing built with [create-kolmafia-script](https://socket.dev/npm/package/create-kolmafia-script)

-This is (planned to be) a TS rewrite of an ash script I used for ~500 sccs ascensions which was heavily based on an old ash version of [bean-hccs](https://github.com/phulin/bean-hccs).
+This is a TS rewrite of an ash script I used for ~500 sccs ascensions which was heavily based on an old ash version of [bean-hccs](https://github.com/phulin/bean-hccs).

 This script is not intended to be applicable to an arbitrary account, and will almost certainly fail if your CS-relevant perms/iotms are not a superset of [mine](https://api.aventuristo.net/av-snapshot?u=burrows).